This file describes important changes, new features, new dependencies and known issues for Rok releases starting with Rok 0.4.

 - Fix a bug where lvmd failed to update dm-clone’s origin device.

-- Fix a bug where the ML/K8s Rok GW driver would sometimes fail to complete the snapshot operation
+- Fix a bug where the ML/Kubernetes Rok GW driver would sometimes fail to complete the snapshot operation.

 - Fix lvmd bug where the size of volume’s underlying LV and the size of its internal snapshot could be different, because LVM automatically rounds up the size of LVs to be a multiple of its physical extent size.

 - Fix a race which could crash tcmu-handler.